• FAQ

 11. How would you recommend setting up a planner to keep track of assignments?

-• We are energized by your excitement for organization and can't wait to dive into these topics in S2S, as this is a worthwhile skill and a very individualized process.
+• We are energized by your excitement for organization and can't wait to dive into these topics in Leadership, as this is a worthwhile skill and a very individualized process.
 Look on Canvas and on the boards of your different classrooms for assignment deadlines and info, then copy it into your physical or digital planner.
 Make sure you add reminders a few days or weeks before major deadlines.

 12. I would like to speak to someone about setting up a 504 or IEP.
 Who do I talk to?